Benjamin Schwarz is a writer and editor. He is at work on a post-revisionist biography of Churchill, to be published by HarperCollins.

 From 2000 to 2013 Schwarz was literary and national editor of the Atlantic.
 The Los Angeles Times wrote that Schwarz had “reshaped the venerable magazine’s book section into the shrewdest, best-written and most surprising cultural report currently on offer between slick covers.”
-The writers he recruited as regular contributors to the Books section included Christopher Hitchens, Clive James, Perry Anderson, Joseph O’Neill, Terry Castle, Caitlin Flanagan, Sandra Tsing Loh, and B.R.
+The writers he recruited as regular contributors to his section included Christopher Hitchens, Clive James, Perry Anderson, Joseph O’Neill, Terry Castle, Caitlin Flanagan, Jed Perl, Sandra Tsing Loh, Mona Simpson, and B.R.
 Myers.
 Articles in Schwarz’s section were National Magazine Award finalists or winners in the Criticism category from 2000 to 2009.
 The subjects of his articles, essays, and reviews ranged from fashion to the American South, from current fiction to the archaeology, from foreign policy to architecture, from the history of slavery to the history of childhood, and from international economics to Hollywood.
 The Columbia Journalism Review described Schwarz as “the magazine’s in-house intellectual.”

 Before joining the editorial staff of the Atlantic, Schwarz was a national correspondent for the magazine.
 From 1995 to 2000 he wrote a series of provocative articles arguing that America should play a greatly diminished global role.
 He also wrote a celebrated group of critical essays on historical and literary subjects; in 1999 he won the the National Book Critics Circle’s award for literary criticism for his essays in the Atlantic and in the Los Angeles Times Book Review, where he was a contributing writer.